cosc2336-ds-alg/assg07/README.md

-Once you are satisfied with your implementation of the `concatenate()` member function and overloaded operator, commit your work and push this commit to the `feedback` branch of your repository.
+Once you are satisfied with your implementation of the `concatenate()` member function and overloaded operator, commit your work and push this commit to the `Feedback` pull request of your repository.

 ## Task 4: Templatize `List` Class